-The red "Alarm" button (bottom right corner) will bring up a secondary "Alarm Status" screen.
+The red "Alarm" button (bell button on the home screen) will bring up a secondary "Alarm Status" screen.
 Here, the user can get a read out of the current alarm statuses.
 The user can get more information by going to "Filters Info", "Alarm Details", "Alarm History", or "Clear History".